 Marilyn would soar to the dizzy heights of fame during the 1950’s, but in a troubled life away from the cameras, her inner demons would bare all too much for the flamboyant starlet, when she was pronounced dead in the early hours of August 5th 1962 from probable suicide.

 For students of cinema, film buffs and readers in general, here below is what I believe are the ten essential films that say something about Marilyn Monroe as an actress and screen goddess.
 I hope that you agree with my choices, but I am always happy for you to persuade me otherwise.

 10. The Asphalt Jungle (1950)

 Out of all of Marilyn Monroe’s early roles, her performance in Asphalt Jungle as Angela Phinlay in John Huston’s gritty crime drama about a jewel theft gone wrong, is arguably her first significant role that brought her critical acclaim.
+(It is also the first film that Marilyn changed her hair colour to the more familiar blonde bombshell look.)
 Despite it being a bit part, Monroe excels under the direction of Huston, making most of her screen time as the sultry but naïve mistress of a corrupt lawyer.